ismail-arame/CTF-Platform/README.md

-to run docker locally you will to set envirenment varaibles in both frontend and backend
+to run docker locally you have to set envirenment varaibles in both frontend and backend

 ## Frontend :